ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Another way to define technical debt is as a technical decision, implementation, or nuance that actively reduces the efficiency or effectiveness of the business today or in the future.
 The point is that tech debt has a consequence that matters.
 Some of your code might be objectively ugly or inefficient, but if that inefficiency has no impact on the business and There'sno need to modify that code in the future to maintain quality, performance, or iteration, then that code isn't costly in terms of tech debt.
 After all, the goal of software development, especially at a startup, is not to write the perfect codebase, but to build software that enables the business.

 Don't be afraid of debt.
 It can serve a purpose.
-For example, when building Version 1 of a product that s not yet been validated in the market, a technical team may decide on an architecture that will not scale past a hundred users.
+For example, when building Version 1 of a product that's not yet been validated in the market, a technical team may decide on an architecture that will not scale past a hundred users.
 If that decision allows the team to rapidly validate the product and determine whether or not a hundred users will ever use the product, that path may be worthwhile especially given the fact that it may take several versions of these prototypes to find one that users love.

 There are at least seven types of technical debt:

 1. **Architecture** or **Design Debt** arises when the design of the software is not capable of meeting the near-term or future needs of the business.
 For example, the design makes it too challenging to build the features the business needs, or the design won t scale to the number of users or performance requirements of the business.
-1. **Code Debt** accrues when the implementation itself was done without paying attention to best practices, yielding code that s difficult to understand and maintain.
+1. **Code Debt** accrues when the implementation itself was done without paying attention to best practices, yielding code that's difficult to understand and maintain.
 1. **Test Debt** accumulates when you've run insufficient automated tests to provide the team confidence in the correctness of the codebase.
 1. **Infrastructure Debt** occurs when the infrastructure, observability, and supporting systems are not robust or have been poorly maintained, leading to difficulty scaling or deploying updates, or poor uptime and reliability.
 1. **Documentation Debt** results when There'sinsufficient documentation, or the documentation is stale/inaccurate, which can make it difficult for team members to onboard a project.